The Truth Behind Pet Food Labels

 When we cruise down the pet food aisles, labels are seldom able to adequately describe the product they represent.
 Though the fine print may contain ingredients, how educated are we when it comes to which ingredients are desirable and undesirable for our pets?

 When it comes to the things our pets take into their bodies, we should pay attention…not only to the ingredients on the label, but also to what’s behind the ingredients.
-What aren’t the labels saying?
+What aren’t pet food labels saying?

 This articles will focus on label reading.
 Let’s start with some of the ingredients.